 Trusts: myth or truth?

-Despite the many legislative changes to the taxation of trusts in recent years, they continue to offer a flexible, tax-efficient structure to preserve and protect family wealth.
-Although they are useful to consider as part of succession planning, we sometimes hear of clients who have been advised that they can transfer all of their assets into trusts with the promise that this will safeguard all of their assets.
+Despite many changes in the taxation of trusts in recent years, they continue to offer a flexible, tax-efficient structure to preserve and protect family wealth.
+Although they are useful to consider as part of succession planning, we sometimes hear of clients who have been advised that they can transfer all of their assets into trusts with the promise that this will safeguard all those assets.
 Of course, this sounds great and possibly too good to be true.
-So what are all the promises that some may claim trusts help deliver, and are they myths or truths?
+So what are some of the promises it is claimed trusts help deliver, and are they myths or truths?

 If you transfer the house that you live in into a trust and you continue to live there rent free, this is unlikely to reduce the amount of inheritance tax payable on your death because it will be a 'gift with a reservation of benefit', ie. a gift that is not fully given away.
 If you were to transfer your home or even a share in your home to your adult children (who live elsewhere) and fail to pay a full market rent for your occupation, the property would still form part of your estate as though it had remained in your own name.

-The situation may be different for properties that you do not occupy and moving buy-to-let properties into trusts can reduce the size of your estate for inheritance tax purposes.
+The situation may be different for properties that you do not occupy.
+Moving buy-to-let properties or holiday homes into trusts can reduce the size of your estate for inheritance tax purposes, so long as you have stopped using them and are not relying on the rental income top supplement your pension.

-Moving your assets into a trust will protect them from care home fee assessment
+Moving your assets into a trust will protect them from care home fee means-testing assessment.

 If you transfer assets into a trust, this does not guarantee that they will not be considered in an assessment of your finances for care costs.
 Local authorities have wide ranging powers to consider whether you have intentionally or deliberately removed any assets to avoid paying for care without any limit on how far back they can look.
 They also have the power to look at gifts made to family and friends and assets sold for less than they are actually worth.